lightningWhite/WeatherAndEMFSensingStation/readme.md

 have the Pi off and start it after it's connected.
 Also, remember to follow the set up instructions near the top of this readme to configure and set the Real Time Clock.

+## TODOs

+* Although the station records the readings every 15 minutes, it is just recording them every 15 minutes from when the station was started.
+This needs to be changed so it will record the data every 15 minutes (or what ever the configured interval is) from the start of the hour instead.
+* The logs need to be rotated.
+They grow to be much larger than the actual data and are never removed.
+* The logs need to be written to the external storage device if it is connected.
+This will allow an operator to see a problem if they don't have access to the SD card or if it gets corrupted.